About Me

 SKILLS

-• Adult learning theories, instructional design models, curriculum development, blended learning, needs analysis, AI for education
+• Instructional Design: Adult learning theories, instructional design principles, curriculum development, blended learning, needs analysis, AI for education

 EXPERIENCE